Care and Cleaning Guidelines

 - Do not clean with any compounds containing ammonia, chlorine or other oxidizing or abrasive agents.

-Conclusions: In caring for your turnout clothing, you must always remember that it features three piece layering and you must consider each individual layer when deciding how to clean.
-We do encourage every department to keep their clothing clean and to routinely inspect and repair as needed.
+Conclusions: In caring for your turnout clothing, you must always remember that it features three piece layering and multiple components, and you must consider each individual layer and component when deciding how to clean.
+We do encourage every department to keep their clothing clean and to regularly inspect and repair as needed.
 Having dirt, soot, and other debris clinging to your gear represents a safety hazard.
 Clean turnout gear is lighter in weight, lasts longer, and is more visible than dirty turnout gear.

 Additional information for download: